Robert Ressler: Model for fictional characters

 A screenplay adapted from his colleague John E. Douglas' book Mindhunter: Inside the FBI's Elite Serial Crime Unit was picked up by Netflix.
 Mindhunter stars Holt McCallany, who plays the character Special Agent Bill Tench, a lead character based on Ressler.
+In 2021, Ressler was portrayed by Jake Hays in Ted Bundy: American Boogeyman.
+In 2024, Ressler was portrayed by Sean Cameron Michael in the South African true-crime series Catch Me a Killer.